mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 use additional signalling to let the RoQ participants know what RTCP is required.

-## Transport Layer Feedback {#transport-layer-feedback}
+## Feedback Mappings {#transport-layer-feedback}

-This section explains how some of the RTCP packet types which are used to signal reception statistics can be replaced by equivalent statistics that are already collected by QUIC.
+This section explains how some of the RTCP packet types that are used to signal reception statistics can be replaced by equivalent statistics that are already collected by QUIC.
 The following list explains how this mapping can be achieved for the individual fields of different RTCP packet types.

-### Mapping QUIC Feedback to RTCP Receiver Reports ("RR") {#RR-mappings}

-Considerations for mapping QUIC feedback into *Receiver Reports* (`PT=201`, `Name=RR`, {{!RFC3550}}) are:

-  * *Fraction lost*: When RTP packets are carried in QUIC datagrams, the fraction of lost packets can be directly inferred from QUIC's acknowledgments.
-The calculation SHOULD include all packets up to the acknowledged RTP packet with the highest RTP sequence number.
-Later packets SHOULD be ignored, since they may still be in flight, unless other QUIC packets that were sent after the RTP packet, were already acknowledged.
-  * *Cumulative lost*: Similar to the fraction of lost packets, the cumulative loss can be inferred from QUIC's acknowledgments including all packets up to the latest acknowledged packet.
-  * *Highest Sequence Number received*: In RTCP, this field is a 32-bit field that contains the highest sequence number a receiver received in an RTP packet and the count of sequence number cycles the receiver has observed.
-A sender sends RTP packets in QUIC packets and receives acknowledgments for the QUIC packets.
-By keeping a mapping from a QUIC packet to the RTP packets encapsulated in that QUIC packet, the sender can infer the highest sequence number and number of cycles seen by the receiver from QUIC acknowledgments.
-  * *Interarrival jitter*: If QUIC acknowledgments carry timestamps as described in {{?I-D.draft-smith-quic-receive-ts}}, senders can infer the interarrival jitter from the arrival timestamps in QUIC acknowledgments.
-  * *Last SR*: Similar to lost packets, the NTP timestamp of the last received sender report can be inferred from QUIC acknowledgments.
-  * *Delay since last SR*: This field is not required when the receiver reports are entirely replaced by QUIC feedback.

-### Mapping QUIC Feedback to RTCP Extended Report ("XR") {#XR-mappings}

-*Extended Reports* (`PT=207`, `Name=XR`, {{!RFC3611}}) offer an extensible
-framework for a variety of different control messages.
-Some of the statistics that are defined as extended report blocks can be derived from QUIC, too.
-Other report blocks need to be evaluated individually, to determine whether if the contained information can be transmitted using QUIC instead. {{tab-xr-blocks}}
-in {{extended-reports}} lists considerations for mapping QUIC feedback to some of the *Extended Reports*.

-### Mapping QUIC Feedback to Generic RTP Feedback ("RTPFB") {#rtpfb-mappings}

-This section lists considerations for mapping some of the generic RTP feedback types to QUIC.
+The list of RTCP packets in this section is not exhaustive, and similar considerations SHOULD be taken into account before exchanging any other type of RTCP control packets using RoQ.

+A more thorough analysis of RTCP Control Packet Types (in {{control-packets}}), Generic RTP Feedback (RTPFB) (in {{generic-feedback}}), Payload-specific RTP Feedback (PSFB) (in {{payload-specific-feedback}}), Extended Reports (in
+{{extended-reports}}), and RTP Header Extensions (in {{rtp-header-extensions}}), including the information that cannot be mapped from QUIC.

-#### Negative Acknowledgments ("NACK") {#NACK-mappings}
+### Negative Acknowledgments ("NACK") {#NACK-mappings}

 Generic *Negative Acknowledgments* (`PT=205`, `FMT=1`, `Name=Generic NACK`,
-{{!RFC4585}}) contain information about RTP packets which the receiver considered lost. {{Section 6.2.1. of !RFC4585}} recommends to use this feature only if the underlying protocol cannot provide similar feedback.
-QUIC does not provide negative acknowledgments, but can detect lost packets based on the Gap numbers contained in QUIC ACK frames ({{Section 6 of !RFC9002}}).
+{{!RFC4585}}) contain information about RTP packets which the receiver considered lost. {{Section 6.2.1. of !RFC4585}} recommends using this feature only if the underlying protocol cannot provide similar feedback.
+QUIC does not provide negative acknowledgments but can detect lost packets based on the Gap numbers contained in QUIC ACK frames ({{Section 6 of !RFC9002}}).

-#### ECN Feedback ("ECN") {#ECN-mappings}
+### ECN Feedback ("ECN") {#ECN-mappings}

 *ECN Feedback* (`PT=205`, `FMT=8`, `Name=RTCP-ECN-FB`, {{!RFC6679}}) packets
-report the count of observed ECN-CE marks. {{!RFC6679}} defines two RTCP reports, one packet type (with `PT=205` and `FMT=8`) and a new report block for the extended reports which are listed above.
+report the count of observed ECN-CE marks. {{!RFC6679}} defines two RTCP reports, one packet type (with `PT=205` and `FMT=8`), and a new report block for the extended reports, which are listed above.
 QUIC supports ECN reporting through acknowledgments.
-If the QUIC connection supports ECN, the reporting of ECN counts SHOULD be done using QUIC acknowledgments, rather than RTCP ECN feedback reports.
+If the QUIC connection supports ECN, the reporting of ECN counts SHOULD be done using QUIC acknowledgments rather than RTCP ECN feedback reports.

-#### Congestion Control Feedback ("CCFB") {#CCFB-mappings}

-RTP *Congestion Control Feedback* (`PT=205`, `FMT=11`, `Name=CCFB`,
-{{!RFC8888}}) contains acknowledgments, arrival timestamps and ECN notifications for each received packet.
-Acknowledgments and ECNs can be inferred from QUIC as described above.
-Arrival timestamps can be added through extended acknowledgment frames as described in {{!I-D.draft-smith-quic-receive-ts}} or
-{{!I-D.draft-huitema-quic-ts}}.

-### Mapping QUIC Connection Close to RTCP Goodbye Packets ("BYE") {#BYE-mapping}
+### Goodbye Packets ("BYE") {#BYE-mapping}

 RTP session participants can use *Goodbye* RTCP packets (`PT=203`, `Name=BYE`,
 {{!RFC3550}}), to indicate that a source is no longer active.
 If the participant